HSF/hsf.github.io/organization/_posts/2020/2020-04-23-coordination.md

 Paper encourages projects to develop further within the framework with "help" of a forum (at least that's how things are working in Energy Frontier).

 - Could do more than an LoI as we have made progress (LHCC docs)
 - What length?
-Exec summary, that then references longer document(s)
+Exec summary, that then makes references to longer document(s)
 - Should continue discussion in the coordination group, inviting Oli (who is a Computational Frontier convenor)

 ## Google Summer of Code 2020

 GSoC Advisory Committee this year is Liz, Pere and Michel.

-This year we have ~200 student proposals for 47 project ideas, 37 qualifying (valid student proposal, complying with the program rules).
+This year we have ~200 student proposals for 47 project ideas, 37 qualifying (valid student proposals that comply with the program rules).
 We asked for 36-37 slots and **received 36** (last year we had 33).
 The successful proposals will be announced on May 4, coding starts June 1st.
 * Currently, we are in a phase where students confirm their participation to a selected project: always the risk of "loosing" a few students who applied to several selected projects (not the case inside HSF but no way to prevent/know in advance if they did in the project of another organization) who may have confirmed before us (but we were quick!)

 ## Google Season of Docs 2020